r00b/The-Odin-Project/Rails-Blogger/README.md

 #Rails Blogger
 16 August 2016

-A canvas to create images with the cursor, using HTML5, CSS3, and jQuery.
-Click [here](http://htmlpreview.github.io/?https://github.com/Rsteilberg/The-Odin-Project/blob/master/Etch-A-Sketch/index.html) to view in a browser.

-Models, Views, and Controllers (MVC)
-Data Structures & Relationships
-Routing
-Migrations
-Views with forms, partials, and helpers
-RESTful design
-Adding gems for extra features
+A simple blogging application created with Ruby on Rails.
+Click [here]() to view in a browser.
+The application demonstrates basica usage of the Models, Views, and Controllers (MVC) structure, in addition to routing, migrations, RESTful design, and views (forms, partials, and helpers) within Rails.
+User authentication through the Sorcery gem has also been implemented.

+Important note: Before creating any articles, a user must be created at /authors/new.
+Only authenticated users can create other users or create, edit, or delete content.